Steps to become a Lawyer/Attorney in Illinois

 - Quantitative reasoning/mathematics courses

 The Board requires that you complete 90 semester hours of undergraduate coursework – not that you necessarily obtain an undergraduate degree.
 Under Board rules, you may obtain a diploma, degree, or certificate signed by the dean or registrar of your institution stating that you have completed the required coursework.
-However, ABA-approved law schools (which the Board requires you graduate from) insist that you have at least a bachelor’s degree prior to admission.
+However, ABA-approved law schools (which the Board requires you to graduate from) insist that you have at least a bachelor’s degree prior to admission.
 This degree may be in any major.
-Majors in the above-mentioned coursework areas are often the most advisable to pre-law students.
+Majors in the above-mentioned coursework areas are often the most advisable for pre-law students.

-Take the LSAT (Law School Admission Test) in Illinois
+LSAT (Law School Admission Test) in Illinois

 The Illinois Board of Admissions to the Bar requires that you graduate with your first professional law degree from a law school accredited by the American Bar Association (ABA).
 All ABA-approved law schools insist that you pass the LSAT, or Law School Admission Test, prior to admission.
 The test is offered four times yearly at testing centers around the world.

 The LSAT website provides some great, free study materials that will help you study for the LSAT.
 If you want to take a formal LSAT preparation course, consider the following options in Illinois: